 - Vision: use lane priority to shove in and place down vision in enemy jungle.

 - Your lane is long, wave management is key.
 Don’t shove if you don’t have to.
 If your laner roams, shove that shit in and cost them farm.

 - TP usage can change a game.
 Be looking around the map for wards/minions to TP to in advance.
 Look at relative health/mana bars on mid and bot lane and when your jungler is invading.
 Determine whether they might be all-inned and be ready to pull the trigger.
 Your wave should be shoved so you don’t lose farm.
 Stand back or retreat to a brush so laner doesn’t see TP going out.
 Be cautious if they have any CC abilities that can cancel it.

 - Shove wave before backing so you can walk to lane.
-TPing back first back is fine.
-Do this only once if possible.
+TPing back first back may be fine if you are denying by pressuring.
+Try not to.

 - How much mana will you require to get you through to level 6 all-in?
 Do you need to B and get a mana item level 5 to prepare?
 If so, shove the wave first.
 If you’re confident enough in your abilities & the match up, consider taking TP over a combat summoner spell. eg. Orianna will OOM level 5 if she’s trading well.
 B and TP back with lost chapter for level 6 all-in vs a dorans ring opponent.

 - Is there an enemy Zac, Lee Sin, Bard, Talon, Blitzcrank etc who can come at you from weird angles?
 Where are your wards?
 Play towards the side of the lane you have most warded.
 Playing against Evelynn?
 Ward the nearest camp as she breaks camouflage to farm it and keep a control ward near your lane.

 - Aggressive trading can make your enemy scared.
 If you can make them afraid with surprise damage amounts you may be able to zone them off farm even if they may potentially win the all-in.